oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 });
 </script>

-Edit the code above to play!
+Edit the code above to play.
 No need to press a "save" button or anything.
 Your code will run once you've stopped typing for a bit.